alex-kalinichenko/alex-kalinichenko/README.md

 Previously I worked at Rosneft, Roxar, WintershallDea and GazpromNeft.

 ### 👨‍🎓 Education
-- **Postgraduate Diploma in Data Science and Artificial Intelligence** from GeekBrains
+- **Postgraduate Diploma in Data Science and Artificial Intelligence**
 - Master’s degree in exploration and production of oil & gas fields, diploma with honours
 - Master’s degree in economics and management, diploma